 Additive manufacturing refers to the additive process of creating a part by building it up one layer at a time.
 This is in contrast to subtractive manufacturing, which starts with a solid block of material and removes any excess to create a part.
 CNC machining is an example of subtractive manufacturing.

-What Is the Most Frequently Used Type of Additive Manufacturing?
+Most Frequently Used Types of Additive Manufacturing

 The most frequently used types of additive manufacturing are material extrusion (FDM/ FFF), sheet lamination, VAT polymerization, and powder bed fusion (PBF).
 It must be noted that the degree of adoption of each additive manufacturing technology differs depending on the industry in which it is used.
 For example, the aerospace industry makes heavy use of DED and powder bed fusion.